 - Office of Management and Budget Uniform Administrative Requirements for federal awards.

-To assist the NIDCR in determining a study oversight plan tailored to the risk and complexity of a study, the NIDCR Program Official will request that the awardee provide the following documents for Program information and assessment prior to any subject enrollment:
+NIDCR will request that the recipient provide the following documents for NIDCR information and assessment, and participate in certain oversight activities, prior to any subject enrollment:

-- Institutional Review Board (IRB)-approved clinical research protocol identified by protocol title, version number and date, with all the required elements included in the NIDCR’s protocol template for an interventional or observational study
+- Institutional Review Board (IRB)-approved clinical research protocol identified by protocol title, version number and date, utilizing the appropriate NIDCR protocol template for an interventional or observational study

 - IRB-approved consent form, identified by version number, date or both

-- Plans for data and safety monitoring, which may include preparation of a quality management plan, specification of independent data and safety oversight, plans for external clinical site monitoring, etc. NIDCR will advise investigators regarding the appropriate oversight plan (see Section 3b below).
+- Plans for data and safety monitoring, which may include preparation of a quality management plan, specification of independent data and safety oversight, plans for external clinical site monitoring, etc. NIDCR will advise investigators regarding the appropriate oversight plan (see Section 2A).

-NIDCR staff comments will be forwarded to the awardee within three weeks of receipt of documents.
-The awardee must address all study design, operational and logistical issues, and safety, regulatory, ethical, and conflict of interest concerns raised by NIDCR staff.
-No funds may be drawn down from the payment system and no obligations may be made against federal funds for enrolling human subjects into a study until the Program Official notifies the awardee that the identified issues have been resolved.
+NIDCR staff comments on documents will be forwarded to the recipient.
+The recipient must address all concerns raised by NIDCR staff.
+No funds may be drawn down from the payment system and no obligations may be made against federal funds for enrolling human subjects into a study until NIDCR notifies the recipient that any identified issues have been resolved.

-The awardee must notify the NIDCR Program Official of all major changes in the status of ongoing studies.
-Information provided to the Program Official must include an explanation of any changes, plans to address any issues, details of IRB notifications and any responses from the IRB.
-The Program Official may provide input regarding the changes to the protocol or changes in study status.
+The recipient must notify NIDCR of all major changes in the status of ongoing studies.
+Information provided to NIDCR must include an explanation of any changes, plans to address any issues, details of IRB notifications, and any responses from the IRB.
+NIDCR may provide input regarding the changes to the protocol or changes in study status.
 Changes in the status of ongoing studies include: